raunakkk21/Computing-and-Networking/README.md

 18.**Virtualization**-Virtualization is the process of creating a virtual version of something, such as an operating system (OS), a server, a storage device, or network resources.

-19.**Hypervisors**-A hypervisor is a type of computer software, firmware, or hardware that creates and runs virtual machines.
-Hypervisors are also known as virtual machine monitors (VMMs) or virtualizers.

 *Type of Hypervisors*